boickle/vayd-enterprise-manager/APPOINTMENT_REQUEST_PAYLOAD.md

 - For logged-in (existing) clients, address geocoding is performed before the appointment search to obtain latitude/longitude coordinates for routing
 - For new clients, geocoding is skipped (address is passed as a string to the public availability API)
 - Zone checking (via `/public/appointments/find-zone-by-address`) is performed for both new and existing clients before veterinarian lookup

+### Species and Breed Selection

+- Species are selected from a dropdown populated from `GET /public/species-breeds?practiceId=1`
+- Breeds are selected from a searchable type-ahead dropdown populated from `GET /public/species-breeds?practiceId=1&speciesId={speciesId}`
+- Both `species` (name) and `speciesId` are included in the payload for reference
+- Both `breed` (name) and `breedId` are included in the payload for reference
+- The breed dropdown is disabled until a species is selected
+- The breed dropdown filters results in real-time as the user types (case-insensitive search)
+- `spayedNeutered` is selected from a Yes/No dropdown (not free-form text)
+- `weight` is a numeric field (number type) representing pounds, not a string